-- a) Flow spread limits for curbed streets are shown in Table 3.4. - b) Inverted crown sections are permitted only in alleys. - c) Street crowns shall be reduced for approximately one hundred (100) feet on each side of valleys, and only one (1) valley crossing for each street shall be used at an intersection. - d) For non-curbed streets the flood mitigation storm event shall be contained within paralleling roadside ditches, within the public right-of-way (Figure 5-2). - e) Roadside ditches shall be designed to carry the flood-mitigation runoff below the roadway elevation. - f) Streets or alleys adjacent to an open channel shall have the edge of the pavement designed with an elevation of minimum of one (1) foot above Flood Mitigation elevation or as directed by the City Engineer or his designee.

-- g) Where additional hydraulic capacity is required on the street, the proposed street gradient must be increased or curb inlets and storm sewers installed to remove a portion of the flow. - h) The maximum concentrated flow directed into the street (from driveways, flumes, etc.) is 2 cfs.
+- 3. Street crowns shall be reduced for approximately one hundred (100) feet on each side of valleys, and only one (1) valley crossing for each street shall be used at an intersection. - 4.
+For non-curbed streets the flood mitigation storm event shall be contained within paralleling roadside ditches (Figure 5-2). - 5.
+Roadside ditches shall be designed to carry the flood-mitigation runoff below the roadway elevation. - 6.
+Streets or alleys adjacent to an open channel shall have the edge of the pavement designed with an elevation of minimum of one (1) foot above Flood Mitigation elevation or as directed by the City Engineer. - 7.
+Where additional hydraulic capacity is required on the street, the proposed street gradient must be increased or curb inlets and storm sewers installed to remove a portion of the flow.